Nick-Damico/Nick-Damico.github.io/_posts/2017-09-05-what_is_this_file_class.markdown

 ---
 layout: post
 title:  "What is this File Class?"
-date:   2017-09-05 23:58:50 +0000
+date:   2017-09-05 19:58:50 -0400
 ---

 I have this list of things I don't quite understand, well actually I mean its a list of things about the programming concepts or things within the programming languages I'm studying that I don't quite understand.
 This list grows by the day and I'm sure this is normal.
 Its a normal thing I feel to not understand it all, no matter how much we want to.
-We encounter these things that are rare use cases, or they seem to deep to tackle at the present moment, so we pass them by and make a mental note to return to it later, or in my case write it down on a list.
+We encounter these things that are rare use cases, or they seem too deep to tackle at the present moment, so we pass them by and make a mental note to return to it later, or in my case write it down on a list.

 I decided recently to use my blog as a means to mark one of these misunderstood or inferred programming concepts off my list.
 This is where the Ruby Class `File` comes in.
 I had assumptions of what the `File` class and its methods were doing from my programming experience.
 I look at code like this `file.split(file_name)` or this thing `__FILE__`..
 I tell myself I have a good idea what this is doing, but Its time to open up my text editor and start working with some code so that I can really understand.